AdobeDocs/experience-manager-65.en/help/journey-headless/author/overview.md

 The journey lays out the requirements, steps, and approach for authoring content for an AEM Headless project.
 The journey will define additional personas with which the author must interact for a successful project, but the point-of-view for the journey is that of the content author.

-Information in this journey can of course be useful to other personas, but some information will be superfluous to certain roles.
+Information in this journey can be useful to other personas, but some information will be superfluous to certain roles.
 Stay tuned for forthcoming journeys covering additional roles.

 ## The Headless Content Author Journey {#the-journey}